 Similarly, AppRiver’s spam detection engine is internally built and relies on more than 60 types of spam filtering techniques—so it quickly stymies the efforts of spammers.
 Moreover, because AppRiver is scanning so much mail for so many clients, its systems are quick to detect new spam campaigns.
 “We can write a signature within a few minutes to block mail from spammers,” says Smith.

-For AppRiver, the managed service model is a perfect fit.
+For AppRiver, the Managed Operations model is a perfect fit.
 Rackspace ensures the network availability and system uptime required by AppRiver’s applications (which filter incoming mail on a 24x7 basis).
 The Rackspace Fanatical Support team provides the resources that make it easy for AppRiver to expand its system configuration quickly in response to new business.

 Spam never sleeps, so neither do the filtering systems at AppRiver.
 For that reason, AppRiver executives knew they would need a service provider that could ensure uninterrupted network and server availability.
 With a history of 100% network availability that stretches back more than two years and the Fanatical Support commitment to customer service, Rackspace has been able to meet AppRiver’s needs in this area easily.